 This means that if you play this lick (or some variation of it, or another lick) and it just doesn’t sound right, you need to focus on these factors until they are perfect.

-Once you’ve got your phrasing techniques right and can play fluently around a few scales, then you may choose to opt for increasing your speed to have the ability to pay fast added to your bag of tricks.
+Once you’ve got your phrasing techniques right and can play fluently around a few guitar scales, then you may choose to opt for increasing your speed to have the ability to pay fast guitar solos added to your bag of tricks.

 The good news is that if you learn how to play slow licks and solos correctly, learning to play fast will be pretty easy since will you already have the necessary things in place.
 The only thing left would be playing the same musical items you already know at a faster tempo.